floydtree/amazon-security-lake-ocsf-validation/README.md

 # OCSF Data Validation Tool

+## About

-A robust validation tool for ensuring your data conforms to the Open Cybersecurity Schema Framework (OCSF) schemas.
+A robust validation tool for ensuring your data conforms to the [Open Cybersecurity Schema Framework (OCSF)](https://schema.ocsf.io/) schemas.
 This tool helps security teams and developers validate their log data and event formats against the OCSF standard, which can be consumed in Amazon Security Lake.

+_Note: If you are still generating data using the release candidate version of OCSF `v1.0.0-rc.2`, please use the older version of this tool, available [here]()._

-## Features
+### Features

-- Supports both JSON and Parquet file formats
+- Supports JSON, gzipped JSON and Parquet file formats.
-- Validates against OCSF schema using:
+- Supports individual files or directories as input, locally or in S3.
+- Provides 2 options for validation:
-  - OCSF Server API
+  - OCSF Server's validation API
   - JSON Schema Validation
-- Handles multiple input sources:
-  - Local files and directories
-  - Amazon S3 URIs

 ### Official Resources
 - [Amazon Security Lake Overview](https://aws.amazon.com/security-lake/)